Miller-Media/wp-plugin-boilerplate/README.md

 	// do something with $email_address...

-	// Complete the form processing, allowing hooks to execute
+	// Complete the form processing, allowing other hooks to participate
 	$form->processComplete( function() {
 		wp_redirect( home_url() );
 	});